saurabhgwari/saurabhgwari.github.io/about.md

 comments: false
 ---

-Analyst with passion for Data, currently part of Bain's Global People Analytics team and based out in Delhi, India.
-Hands on experience working with Tableau,Alteryx, Python, SQL.
+Senior Analyst with passion for Data, currently part of Accenture and based out in Delhi, India.
+Hands on experience working with Tableau,Alteryx, Python, SQL and Excel.
 If you want to learn more about my professional qualifications follow [@LinkedIn](https://www.linkedin.com/in/gwari/).

 In my part time, I participate in Tableau Community challenges or explore datasets in Python!
-Also, I love to play video games.

 *if any of this interests you or you just want to say hi*